 What we do know is that there are many successful German poker players.
 At one point, the state of Schleswig-Holstein opted for regulation and allowed a handful of international poker sites to obtain licenses.
 The state government was thrown out of office in the following year’s elections and the new government ended the licensing scheme.
-However, the new government respects the previously issued 6-year licenses.
-These are set to expire in 2018 unless something changes before then.
+However, the new government respected the previously issued 6-year licenses and allowed them to expire at the end of 2018.

 It is unclear if it’s even legal to play online poker in Germany.
 Many people do play online every day, but we’ve also heard one story of a PokerStars player from Saxony had a large win confiscated by his bank.
 The odd thing about this story is that PokerStars does have an operating license in Germany.

 Turkey is quite hostile to online poker.
 Gaming laws in the country threaten players and operators alike with severe punishments for offering or playing poker over the internet.
 Operators and payment processors face jail time if caught providing services to Turkish players, while the players themselves appear to face financial penalties.